Intelx/jsonrpc2-over-http-flutter/README.md

 For server side application, the API has two alternative functions, `jsonRpc` and `jsonRpcExec`.

-jsonRpc takes a String JSON-RPC request and an instance object, and ultimately returns a String or null.
+jsonRpc takes a String json-RPC request and an instance object, and ultimately returns a String or null.

         Future jsonRpc(String request, Object service)

-jsonRpcExec takes a decoded JSON-RPC request (List or Map) and an instance object, and ultimately returns a List or Map or Notification Object.
+jsonRpcExec takes a decoded json-RPC request (List or Map) and an instance object, and ultimately returns a List or Map or Notification Object.

         Future jsonRpcExec(Object request, Object service)

 The choice of whether to use jsonRpc or jsonRpcExec depends on the server framework being used.
-Sometimes, it is easier to obtain the String representation of the JSON-RPC request, and sometimes, it may be easier to obtain the JSON-RPC request as a parsed JSON object.
-This JSON-RPC server implementation is not opinionated about frameworks, or even transports.
+Sometimes, it is easier to obtain the String representation of the json-RPC request, and sometimes, it may be easier to obtain the json-RPC request as a parsed json object.
+This json-RPC server implementation is not opinionated about frameworks, or even transports.
 This implementation should work the same for transports other than
 HTTP.

-**NOTE:** If the jsonRpc method returns null, or if the jsonRpcExec method returns a `Notification` object, this indicates that the request was a notification, and, according to the JSON-RPC specification, no response should be sent.
+**NOTE:** If the jsonRpc method returns null, or if the jsonRpcExec method returns a `Notification` object, this indicates that the request was a notification, and, according to the json-RPC specification, no response should be sent.
 The transport implementation must choose how to handle this.

 **Application Exceptions**

-For the JSON-RPC methods in server-side application code, all Exceptions have been explicitly caught by this implementation so that the error may be sent on to the client.
+For the json-RPC methods in server-side application code, all Exceptions have been explicitly caught by this implementation so that the error may be sent on to the client.
 Any exception that is not TypeError or NoSuchMethodError will be returned, by default, as
 RuntimeError, code -32000.
 As a side-effect of the way that the Dispatcher detects InvalidParameters, TypeErrors in application code will return, by default, an InvalidParameters exception.
 It may be necessary to catch TypeErrors that may arise in your application code and